-A tenant association (or tenant organization) may be made up of tenants who live in a certain building or development, or membership may be on a larger scale -- i.e. renters in a city who belong to a county or citywide local tenants' association.
-These groups are formed and maintained with a number of goals in mind, including:
+A tenant association (or tenant organization) is a group that advances the common interests of renters.
+It may include tenants who live in a certain building or development.
+Membership may also be on a larger scale.
+For example, the members may be renters in a city who belong to a county or citywide local tenants' association.
+These groups have many goals, including:

-- Improving tenant-landlord relationships, building conditions, and services for tenants under a "strength in numbers" model.
+- Promoting services for tenants under a "strength in numbers" model

 Tenant Associations: The Right to Organize

 Tenant associations usually have periodic meetings to encourage active tenant participation.
 The meetings also aim to promote tenants' awareness of the association's role and available services.
 Discussions may also take place about:

 - Association goals